kenny-co/procedural-advml/README.md

 The results show that adversarial examples can be generated using procedural noise **without any knowledge of the target classifier.** This demonstrates the instability of current neural networks to procedural noise patterns.

-We encourage you to explore our Python notebooks:
+We encourage you to explore our Python notebooks and make your own adversarial examples!
+For the best experience, we recommend using a GPU:

-1. **slider_perlin.ipynb** Visualize and interactively play with the parameters to make your own adversarial examples.
-See the other slider notebooks for more noise functions.
+1. **slider_perlin.ipynb** Visualize and interactively play with the parameters.
+See the other slider notebooks for different procedural noise functions.
 2. **bayes_opt.ipynb** See how Bayesian optimization can automatically find parameters to fool a classifier on an image.

 ![slider](slider.png)

 Please see our [paper](https://arxiv.org/abs/1810.00470) for more details: "Procedural Noise Adversarial Examples for Black-Box Attacks on Deep Neural Networks."
-Kenneth T. Co, Luis Muñoz-González, Emil C. Lupu. arXiv 2018.
+Kenneth T. Co, Luis Muñoz-González, Emil C. Lupu. arXiv 2019.

 ## Python Dependencies